sherwin-ad/my_tutorials/kodekloud/CKA Certification Course – Certified Kubernetes Administrator/Certified Kubernetes Administrator Laboratory.md

-# SCHEDULING, PRACTICE TEST LABELS AND SELECTORS
+## PRACTICE TEST LABELS AND SELECTORS